 How to get to Gippsland

 You can drive to Gippsland anywhere east of Melbourne by numerous roads.
-The most prominent roads being the Princess Highway and The South Gippsland Highway
+The most prominent roads being the Princes Highway and the South Gippsland Highway

 The V-Line country train line runs as far as Bairnsdale in the east of Gippsland.
-The track stops at Pakenham, Drouin, Warrigul.
+The track stops at Pakenham, Drouin, Warragul.
 Trafalgar, Yarragon, Moe, Morwell, Traralgon, Sale and Bairnsdale.
-From some of these stations buses will take you further into the country regions of Gippsland.
+From some of these stations, buses will take you further into the country regions of Gippsland.